Consistent Signal Reconstruction from Streaming Multivariate Time Series: Consistency

 \section{Consistency}

 This section describes and models the function space comprising the signals considered in this work and the acquisition system.
-Accordingly, we identify and define the set of consistent signal estimates and introduce the related concept of consistent signal reconstruction from streamed acquired samples.
+Accordingly, we identify and define the set of consistent signal estimates and introduce the related concept of consistent signal reconstruction from streaming acquired data.